cnak/cnak.github.io/_posts/2016-07-15-bdd-with-jasmine.md

 This approach leads to better code because:

 - only the minimum amount of code is written to make the test pass.
-- it makes code more testable
+- it makes it easier to refactor the code (associated specs)
-- it leads to better code (this is debatable but I believe it to be true)
+- it makes it easier for the developer to think about code design

 ## Start in the Red phase

-First step is to write a failing test in our spec file.
+The first step is to write a failing test in our spec file.
 We will be using Jasmine, a BDD framework for testing Javascript code.
 I personally like it as it offers quite a lot out of the box.
 It does not require a DOM.
 And if you have experience with RSpec in ruby land, you'll feel right at home.

 {% highlight javascript %}
 //Spec, fizzBuzzSpec.js